Dan J. Harkey

 Article:

-After the loan closing, the investors or their loan servicing agents will retain the executed documents for safe storage and as evidence of the investment.
-This is crucial as it provides a record of the loan agreement and can be used as evidence in case of any disputes or legal issues, such as a borrower defaulting on the loan or a disagreement over the loan terms.
+After the loan closing, the investors or their loan servicing agents will retain the executed documents for safekeeping as evidence of the investment.
+This is crucial, al as it provides a record of the loan agreement and can be used as evidence if any disputes or legal proceedings arise, such as the Borrower defaulting on the loan or a disagreement over the loan terms.

-As an investor, your trust in your agent, often a broker, is not just a formality; it's the cornerstone of the lending process.
-This trust is not just a word but a powerful tool that ensures the smooth functioning of the lending process.
-It's a profound sense of financial security and confidence that all parties understand the terms and conditions of the loan.
-This trust is not just a formality but a powerful tool that ensures the smooth functioning of the lending process.
+As an investor, your Trust in your agent, often a broker, is not just a formality; it’s the cornerstone of the lending process.
+This Trust is not just a word, but a powerful tool that ensures the smooth functioning of the lending process.
+It’s a profound sense of financial security and confidence that all parties understand the loan terms and conditions.
+This Trust is not just a formality but a powerful tool that ensures the smooth functioning of the lending process.